porres/completion-plugin/README.md

 ### Externals scanning

-The plugin intelligently scans the paths set by the user (edit->preferences->path) to scan for externals without the need for the user to type their name on a file.
+The plugin intelligently scans the paths set by the user (file->preferences->path) to scan for externals without the need for the user to type their name on a file.
 Consequently the script doesn't need a list of objects.

-It searches the static default paths (ex: *C:/PureData/pd-0.48-0.msw/pd/extra/*) for libraries and then searches any path you've set in *edit->preferences->path* or that Deken have set for you.
+It searches the static default paths (ex: *C:/PureData/pd-0.48-0.msw/pd/extra/*) for libraries and then searches any path you've set in *file->preferences->path* or that Deken have set for you.

 #### duplicates

 Some objects **by design** might be scanned twice as this reflects Pure Data objection instantiation.

-If you've ser for example the following folder in *edit->preferences->path*
+If you've ser for example the following folder in *file->preferences->path*

 ```
 C:/Users/Stravinsky/Dropbox/pd-0.48-0.msw/pd/extra/iemguts/